Instagram Vs Snapchat and Which Is Better For Your Business

 Instagram Stories started out as basically a clone of Snapchat Stories.
 Yet, despite the fact that it was late, Instagram’s Stories now have more daily users than its competition.

 Which is Better For Your Business

 Both apps are useful for creating a social media presence for your brand as they are both unique.

 To determine which would be more beneficial for your brand, you’d first need to understand who your target audience is.

-There are many tools for Instagram specifically along with its relatively new “Instagram for business” feature that provides analytics on your already existing audience.
+There are many tools for Instagram, along with its relatively new “Instagram for business” feature that provides analytics on your already existing audience.

 In general fifty-nine percent of all 18 to 29-year olds in the U.S. use Instagram according to the Pew Research study.